Building Emissions Reduction and Disclosure Ordinance

 The Massachusetts Clean Energy Center (MassCEC) recently announced its latest pilot program, aimed at helping to decarbonize a wide range of commercial facilities 20,000 square feet and larger (including municipal facilities, public schools and multi-family buildings with 15 or more units) across the Commonwealth: the Building Electrification and Transformation Accelerator (BETA): Commercial Buildings Pilot.

-Aimed at helping buildings become 2050 ready, the pilot will support participants by creating decarbonization plans to eliminate on-site fossil fuel use over time, for the least cost.
+Aimed at helping buildings become 2050 ready (see this Buildings Sector Report for further information), the pilot will support participants by creating decarbonization plans to eliminate on-site fossil fuel use over time, for the least cost.
 The work to support these individual projects will provide insights in the development of statewide resources for decarbonization, such as market specific guides and toolkits.

 Applications will be accepted on a rolling basis.
 Check the criteria detailed in the Program Manual for participation requirements.
-Applications are available online.
+Applications are available online here.

-For more information, please see this flyer about the pilot.
+For more information about the pilot, please see this flyer.
 Email questions to buildings@masscec.com.

 building image